 In the second stage, universities that receive a positive evaluation allocate subsidies to departments (Figure 1d).
-This internal assignment process is unknown and only governed by negotiations between university and departments.
-This assignment process is not publicly documented and mainly determined through internal negotiations between the university and its departments.
-The only constraint is that a department must have the capacity to convert the position into a permanent one after the subsidy period ends.
+The assignment process is entirely within universities and not publicly documented.
+The only constraint is that the department must submit a funding plan outlining how the position will be permanently financed once the subsidy period has ended.

-Once a department is selected to receive funding, it advertises the position with a note indicating that it is intended to be filled by a woman, with funding from the Professorinnenprogramm.
+Once a department is selected to receive funding, it advertises the position with a note indicating that it is supported by the Professorinnenprogramm.
+While the announcement does not explicitly state that the position is to be filled by a woman, the reference to the program - whose purpose is widely understood - implicitly signals this intention.
 An example job posting is shown in Appendix Figure B.4.
 This is followed by the job market process and the formal appointment procedure for full professors.
 Upon the successful appointment of a woman, the university submits a subsidy request to the ministry, specifying the required annual funding and duration.
 Requests are processed in chronological order until the program's budget is fully allocated.